cjddmut/Unity-2D-Platformer-Controller/README.md

 ## PlatformerMotor2D Inspector Properties

 ### General ###

-**Static Environment Layer Mask** - This tells the motor what layer collisions to consider the environment (to determine if on the ground, wall, or corner).

 **Moving Platform Layer Mask** - What layer contains moving platforms.
 The motor uses this knowledge to grab a rigidbody2D from the platforms.